emory-libraries/bodatools/doc/scripts.rst

 ``_parts`` directory matching the output file name for the email message.

-In some cases, the folder index references deleted messages; these are currently skipped for output, but a count of skipped deleted messages will be reported when the script is run.
-In other cases, there are content sections in the folder data file which are not referenced by the folder index (i.e., when the index and data files are apparently not synchronized); these cannot exported, but a summary of the number of skipped sections is included in the script output in case further investigation is needed.

 ..
 Note::

-   Requires Python2.7 (due to use of :mod:`argparse`).
+  In some cases, the folder ``Index`` file may reference deleted messages; these are currently skipped for output, but if any are found, a count of skipped deleted messages will be reported when the script runs.
+In some cases, there may also be content sections in the ``Mail`` data file which are not referenced by the folder ``Index`` (i.e., when the index and data files were not completely synchronized); these cannot exported, but a summary of the number of skipped sections is included in the script output in case further investigation is needed.